Traversal§

 Traversal.natural({ recurse?, map }, obj: Enumerable): Map|Listcurries

-Performs traversal, preserving structure (Map
+Performs traversal, preserving structure (Maps stay Maps, and Lists stay

-s) and returning an eagerly updated structure which will continue to maintain
+Lists) and returning an eagerly updated structure which will continue to maintain

 Please see above for definitions of